OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 (not just Kubernetes commands!).

 # Background
-To appreciate how this upgrade helps you. it's worth explaining the types of machines involved in an deployment:
+To appreciate how this upgrade helps you, it's worth explaining the types of machines involved in an deployment:

 1. Deployment Targets - machines which host runtime software packages
-2. Workers - compute resources required to execute aspects of a deployment process.
+2. Workers - compute resources required to execute the deployment process.

 We’re only going to deal with Workers here - i.e. computers required during a deployment, but are otherwise idle.

+When you use a physical or virtual machine as a worker - it works hard at deployment time, but is probably remaining unused between deployments.
+Which is disappointingly wasteful.

-With a Kubernetes Worker, the worker releases hardware resources when not in use.
+Whereas with a Kubernetes Worker, the worker releases hardware resources when not in use.
 Meaning the resources are free for other tasks , or can released to your cloud provider.
 On the flip-side, when workload is high, Kubernetes can increase the available hardware to prevent starving tasks.
 This reduces the running and maintenance costs associated a fleet of physical (or virtual) worker machines.